 Important Links: Apply Now | Tuition & Financial Aid | Faculty |Course Schedule

 Features: Online coursework, concentration and dissertation advisor, on-campus residencies.

 The online Ph.D. with a concentration in Distance Education provides career development for online educators in K-12, higher education and corporate education environments.
 It builds upon the principles of curriculum, instruction, assessment and evaluation provided in the core courses by applying these principles to a distance education setting with emphasis on program development and management of online learning.
-This online doctoral program in distance education considers research and effective practices along a continuum of distance education delivery models and learning technologies to prepare a student for leadership in the field.
+This online doctoral program in distance education considers research and effective practices along a continuum of distance education delivery models and learning technologies to prepare a student for leadership in distance and online learning.
 The research done by students is usually applied research, that is, searching for solutions to distance education problems or seeking ways to deliver new research-based educational concepts or services to individuals, organizations, families or groups at a distance.
 Read dissertation abstracts of students in the Distance Education concentration.

-The Doctor of Philosophy in Distance Education will prepare you for educational technology leadership positions in K-12, higher education, or corporate learning settings.
+The online Doctor of Philosophy in Distance Education will prepare you for educational technology leadership positions in K-12, higher education, or corporate learning settings.
 Graduates are equipped to become university faculty, program directors, or technology administrators within educational organizations.

 Hot Academic Jobs of the Future

 "Ph.D.'s and Ed.D.'s are in high demand, and will be for some time." - Mark David Milliron

 Ph.D. in Distance Education graduates will be able to: